CryptolWhile/Object-Tracking/README.md

 ## 🌟 Contribute

-Contributions, issues and feature requests are welcome!
+Pull requests, issues, and suggestions are welcome.

-If you find this project useful, please consider giving it a ⭐ on GitHub!
+If you found this project helpful, **please ⭐ it on GitHub** — it really helps!

 ---